Invasion of Iceland: Force Sturges

 King Christian X was said by Time to be "less unpopular in Iceland than any other Danish sovereign has ever been".

 On 3 May 1940, the 2nd Royal Marine Battalion in Bisley, Surrey received orders from London to be ready to move at two hours' notice for an unknown destination.
 The battalion had been activated only the month before.
 Though there was a nucleus of active service officers, the troops were new recruits and only partially trained.
 There was a shortage of weapons, which consisted only of rifles, pistols, and bayonets, while 50 of the marines had only just received their rifles and had not had a chance to fire them.
 On 4 May, the battalion received some modest additional equipment in the form of Bren light machine guns, anti-tank rifles, and 2-inch mortars (2 in).
 With no time to spare, zeroing of the weapons and initial familiarisation shooting would have to be conducted at sea.

 Assisting arms provided to the force consisted of two 3.7-inch mountain howitzers, four QF 2-pounder anti-aircraft guns, and two QF 4-inch coastal defence guns.
 The guns were manned by troops from the artillery divisions of the Navy and the marines, none of whom had ever fired them.
 They lacked searchlights, communication equipment, and gun directors.

 Colonel Robert Sturges was assigned to command the force.
 Aged 49, he was a highly regarded veteran of World War I, having fought in the battle of Gallipoli and the battle of Jutland.
 He was accompanied by a small intelligence detachment commanded by Major Humphrey Quill and a diplomatic mission managed by Charles Howard Smith.
 Excluding those, the invasion force consisted of 746 troops.

 Journey to Iceland

-was the command ship of the operation.

 On 6 May, Force Sturges boarded trains for Greenock on the Firth of Clyde.
 To avoid drawing attention to itself, the force was divided into two trains for the journey, but due to delays in rail travel, the troops arrived at the railway station in Greenock about the same time, losing the small degree of anonymity desired.
 Additionally, security had been compromised by a dispatch uncoded and by the time the troops arrived in Greenock, many people knew that the destination was Iceland.